oracc/oracc-rest/README.md

 ### Troubleshooting

+If there are any problems you can try the following steps:

+Check the status of apache: `systemctl status apache2.service`.

+Check apache error logs: `sudo nano /var/log/apache2/error.log`.

-If there are any problems, check errors here: `/var/log/apache2/error.log`.
-You can also check the status of apache by entering: `systemctl status apache2.service`.
-You can also check if ports are open with: `telnet localhost 5000`, if the port is not open you should get a failed to connect message.
+Check that the necessary ports are open: `telnet localhost 5000`, if the port is not open you should get a failed to connect message.

+Check Flask error logs: `sudo nano /var/log/apache2/oracc-rest_error.log`

+Check Flask network requests: `sudo nano /var/log/apache2/oracc-rest_access.log`

 ---